 Here, not only will you need a dehumidifying unit, but you will also need to deal with the cause of the excess humidity.

 Mold is a serious indoor allergen.
-Its spores can cause asthmatic attacks in people with the condition.
+Its spores can cause exposure symptoms in babies and asthmatic attacks in people with the condition.
 Besides, mold and mildew damage clothes, walls, furniture and other items.

 Damage to your items

 Has the wall paint started to peel off, wood is rotting, and metal wiring is rusting?
 It is the high humidity causing damage to your property.
 Excess humidity can also cause damage to electronics.